macintacos/chord-heavy-keymap/README.md

 ## Inspiration

 Despite Spacemacs' influence, this keymap uses the "Command (⌘, `cmd`)" key in place of `SPC` in Spacemacs chords.
 Extensions like [VSpaceCode](https://github.com/VSpaceCode/VSpaceCode) rely on you _needing_ [VSCodeVim](https://github.com/VSCodeVim/Vim) installed, and to be in the editor (the chords in VSpaceCode don't work when your focus is in something like the sidebar).
-I didn't like that limitation (it didn't feel very Spacemacs-y).
-Re-orienting myself around such that the `cmd` key was my `leader` key allowed me to remove this restriction and thus be able to use these chords anywhere.
+I didn't like that limitation (it didn't feel very Spacemacs-y to suddenly need to use a completely different set of shortcuts if you were "elsewhere" from the editor).
+Re-orienting myself around the `cmd` key as my `leader` key allowed me to remove this restriction and allowed me to have the same set of key chords, everywhere.

-Also, it's worth mentioning that [I use a keyboard powered by QMK software](https://configure.ergodox-ez.com/planck-ez/layouts/5BRQB/Ny4rd/0), and have set my `cmd` key to be a [One Shot Modifier](https://docs.qmk.fm/#/feature_advanced_keycodes?id=one-shot-keys).
+It's worth mentioning that [I use a keyboard powered by QMK software](https://configure.ergodox-ez.com/planck-ez/layouts/5BRQB/Ny4rd/0), and have set my `cmd` key to be a [One Shot Modifier](https://docs.qmk.fm/#/feature_advanced_keycodes?id=one-shot-keys).
 This makes the chords feel a bit more like Spacemacs, where chords like `SPC w -` are three individual key presses.
-In this keymap and with a OSM `cmd` key set up, you can think of that same chord as being `cmd w -` (three individual key presses).
+In this keymap and with a OSM `cmd` key set up, you can think of that same chord as being `cmd w -` (three individual key presses), even though the keymap is actually specified as `cmd+w -`.

-Lastly, as I explored creating this keymap, I've come to the conclusion that VSCode generally doesn't really know what to do with chords and they seem to have been bolted on without much thought.
+Lastly, as I explored creating this keymap, I've come to the conclusion that VSCode generally doesn't really know what to do with chords.
+They seem to have been bolted on without much thought.
 As such, there are a number of improvements that can/should be added in the future that would make this keymap even more robust.
 See the [Issues to Vote For](#issues-to-vote-for) section for some issues to follow/vote for!

 ## Caveats